lucav48/lucav48.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a PostDoc Researcher at Polytechnic University of Marche.
+I am a Researcher Tenure-Track at Polytechnic University of Marche.
 My research interests include **Machine Learning**, **Complex Network and Social Network Analysis**.
 I am an enthusiastic data scientist and curious about the novelties in the Artificial
 Intelligence world.